duneanalytics/docs/docs/app/query-editor/parameters.md

 - to choose from a list of addresses or labels
 - to single out specific products or categories

-All of these examples can probably be solved with a manual list as well, but using a query to populate the list of values allows you to build dynamic dashboards that update automatically.
+All of these examples could be solved with a manual list, but using a query to populate the list of values allows you to build dynamic dashboards that update automatically.
 It also can simply make it easier to manage a list of values that is shared between multiple queries.

 **Example 1:**